This page contains the complete documentation for pbqff as a single HTML

 reported by your queue manager you should consider the

-ratio job_limit / chunk_size
+ratio job_limit / chunk_size rather

-alone.
+than job_limit alone.
 For example, to target a maximum number

 of queued jobs of 500 with a chunk size of 25, you could set

-of 500 * 25 = 12_500
+a job_limit of 500 * 25 = 12_500.
+Note the use

 of the underscore as a digit separator.
 This is not required in TOML but